-How this was measured: this comparison was acquired from Firefox over a WiFi hotspot in the EU, by summing all sequential loading times for all resources needed for the chatbox button to be first shown on screen.
-In the case multiple resources could be loaded in parallel as part of a blocking group, the maximum loading time is taken (in order to reflect the reality).
+How this was measured: this comparison was acquired from Firefox over a WiFi hotspot in the EU, by summing all sequential loading times for all resources needed for the chatbox button to be first shown on the screen.
+In the case multiple resources could be loaded in parallel as part of a blocking group, the maximum loading time is taken (in order to reflect reality).

 #3: Number of HTTP requests

 A number of HTTP requests are made to load all required resources for the chatbox, load its user settings and establish a Real-Time messaging channel.
-More HTTP requests may result in more time spend waiting for the network, though this measurement has less impact on performance today with modern HTTP/2 and HTTP/3 protocols, which both pipeline requests over the same re-used connection.
+More HTTP requests may result in more time spent waiting for the network, though this measurement has less impact on performance today with modern HTTP/2 and HTTP/3 protocols, which both pipeline requests over the same re-used connection.
 Lower is (usually) better.

-How this was measured: this comparison was acquired from Firefox over a WiFi hotspot in the EU, by counting all HTTP requests sent before the chat button appeared, as well as all HTTP requests sent after the button appeared, necessary for chatbox service such as operator avatars and WebSocket.
+How this was measured: this comparison was acquired from Firefox over a WiFi hotspot in the EU, by counting all HTTP requests sent before the chat button appeared, as well as all HTTP requests sent after the button appeared, necessary for chatbox services such as operator avatars and WebSocket.